isomerpages/mlaw-me/pages/Frequently Asked Questions.md

 <p><strong>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; What is the difference between a maintenance enforcement application and a maintenance order?</strong>
 </p>
 <p></p>
-<p>A maintenance order is a court directive requiring one party to provide
+<p>A maintenance order refers to an order for the provision of support (financial
-financial support to another, typically a spouse or child.</p>
+in nature) for wives, children, incapacitated husbands or parents.</p>
 <p></p>
-<p>A maintenance enforcement application is a legal process to compel compliance
+<p>A maintenance enforcement application refers to an application to enforce
-when the party ordered to pay maintenance fails to do so.
-It seeks to enforce an existing maintenance order.</p>
-<p></p>
-<p>The key difference: A maintenance order establishes the obligation to
-pay, while an enforcement application addresses non-compliance with that order.</p>
+an existing maintenance order if the respondent does not comply with it.</p>
 <p></p>
 <p><strong>2.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Do I need a lawyer in the maintenance enforcement process?</strong>
 </p>